lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

         Alternatively, you can use **lightly_pretagging** as the task to use object detections created by the Lightly Worker itself.
         See :ref:`docker-pretagging` for reference.

-        The supported score types are explained here :ref:`lightly-active-learning-scorers`.
+        The supported score types are explained in :ref:`lightly-active-learning-scorers`.

     .. tab:: PREDICTIONS

         .. _worker-selection-predictions:

         The class distribution probability vector of predictions can be used as well.
-Here, three case have to be distinguished:
+Here, three cases have to be distinguished:

             - **Image Classification** → The probability vector of each sample's prediction is used directly.

-            - **Object Detection** → The probability vector of the class predictions of all objects in an image are summed up.
+            - **Object Detection** → The probability vectors of the class predictions of all objects in an image are summed up.

-            - **Object Detection** and using the **Object Level** workflow → Each sample is a cropped object and has a single object prediction, whose probability vector is used.
+            - **Object Detection** and using the :ref:`docker-object-level` → Each sample is a cropped object and has a single object prediction, whose probability vector is used.

         This input is **specified using the prediction task**.
 Furthermore, it should be remembered, which class names are used for this task, as they are needed in later steps.